finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

     String userName = (String) Fn.call(“getUserNameFromDb", this, "123-sd-12");
 }

-@Observe(expectedExecutionTime = 1000)
+@Observe(expectedExecutionTime = 1400)
 public String getUserNameFromDb(String userId){
     String userName = User.findById(userId).getName();
     return userName;
 }
 ```
-Here the expectedExecutionTime for the function "getUserNameFromDb" has been overriden to 1000 milliseconds.
-If the database query takes more than 1000 milliseconds to return the value or if the returned "userName" is NULL, then corresponding issues will be raised.
+Here the expectedExecutionTime for the function "getUserNameFromDb" has been overriden to 1400 milliseconds (default was 1000 milliseconds).
+If the database query takes more than 1400 milliseconds to return the value or if the returned "userName" is NULL, then corresponding issues will be raised.

 #### Function overloading